MathieuAvila/milendall/README.rst

 Maze visual aspects
 -------------------

-This is done through "hints" provided to rooms dressers.
-Hints come in various categories
+This is done through "hints" provided to rooms "dressing"s.
+Each dressing class can be modified by a list of parameters.
+Hints come in various categories:

 .. list-table::
    :header-rows: 1